petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

 ## Custom Meta Tags

 Here you can add custom `<meta>` tags to the `<head>` of a page.
 These tags are only visible in a page's HTML source code and are used to describe a page's data and determine how that data is displayed in different contexts, such as search engine results and social media posts.
 Each tag is defined using property and content attributes.

+!!! note
+    Open Graph `<meta>` tags are only included in page headers to unauthenticated users.
+They are not included when the user is logged in.

 ![Add custom meta tags to a page's head using the Property and Content fields.](./configuring-individual-pages/images/15.png)